Brix Tavern: Menu

 One restaurant guide has described Brix Tavern as a "warm, contemporary" restaurant and bar serving "a unique collection of enduring American comfort food and cocktails enhanced with only the freshest, locally sourced ingredients".
-The menu focuses on wood-fired pizzas and rotisserie meats but has offered options including whole chicken or grilled beef platters with four sauces (including béarnaise), prime rib, fried chicken, roasted halibut, and truffled macaroni and cheese.
+The menu focuses on wood-fired pizzas and rotisserie meats but has offered options including whole chicken or grilled beef platters with four sauces (including béarnaise), prime rib, fried chicken, roasted halibut, sandwiches, soups, salads, and truffled macaroni and cheese.
 The brunch menu, which is available at weekends, offers a "slight Southern twist" and includes chicken and waffles, biscuits and gravy with maple sausage, eggs Benedict, shrimp and grits, mimosas, and complimentary cinnamon sugar doughnuts drizzled with chocolate and raspberry.

 The dessert menu has included a Heath bar brownie, crème brûlée, and a blackberry buttermilk pie.
 The happy hour menu included calamari, pizza Margherita, and seared yellowfin tuna with avocado, corn, tomato, and wasabi mayonnaise, as well as the "kicky" Brix Mule with bourbon or vodka, as of 2019.
 Other drinks on the happy hour menu have included the Huckleberry Gimlet with huckleberry vodka and blackberry syrup, the Backyard Margarita with muddled Oregon berries, and the Red Neck Iced Tea with bourbon whiskey.

 In 2013, David Sarasohn of The Oregonian said, "Brix finds other ways to keep the happiness flowing outside designated hours, too.
 On Thursdays it offers a three-course meal plus cocktail for $30, and every night features a surprise $3 brown bag canned beer special."
-The restaurant offered half-priced bottles of wine on Thursdays, as of 2016.
+The Portland restaurant offered half-priced bottles of wine on Thursdays, as of 2016.